Ready to register for classes at ECC? Here's what you need to know about our procedures.

 - If a spot hasn't opened up by the day after the payment due date for the term, the waiting list is discontinued.
 You'll have to find a different class or check to see if space becomes available during the registration period.

-Review student waitlist registration procedure for more information.
+Review student waitlist registration procedures for more information.

 Schedule Changes and Course Withdrawals